-From a more local perspective, the area that can be seen from the site (viewpoint 7), or from where the site can be seen, is fairly small, largely restricted to properties located to the north which is registered in the name of one land owner, the developer of the PV facility (see Annexure G)
+From a more local perspective, the area that can be seen from the site (viewpoint 8), or from where the site can be seen, is fairly small, largely restricted to the properties around it, which is registered in the name of one land owner, the developer of the PV facility (see annexure G)

-The only noteworthy zone from where the solar arrays will be visible is along a $\pm$ 5km stretch of the bypassing public road, located on the northern boundary of the application property.
-The powerline will be visible for the whole stretch of the road, from the site, up to Aries substation.
+The only noteworthy zone from where the solar arrays will be visible is along a ±6km stretch of the bypassing public road, located on the southern boundary of the application property.
+The powerline will be visible for the whole stretch of the road, from the new substation site up to Aries substation.

-Viewshed from the 6 identified viewpoints on which the analysis is based, are attached as annexure H.
+Viewshed from the 6 identified view points on which the analysis is based, are attached as annexure H.

-VISUAL INFLUANCE Construction phase Operational phase Night Development with no mitigation.
-Moderate to high Moderate to high Moderate to low Development with mitigation.
-Moderate Moderate Low
+VISUAL INFLUANC E Construction phase Operational phase Night Development no mitigation. with Moderate to high Moderate to high Moderate to low Development mitigation. with Moderate Moderate Low